YunHsiao/Crysknife/Documents/iteration.rst

    # Apply to release & sync patches
    ${workspaceFolder:Release}/../Plugins/YourPlugin/Setup.sh
    ${workspaceFolder:Release}/../Plugins/YourPlugin/Setup.sh -G

    # Apply to 4.27 & sync patches
    ${workspaceFolder:4_27}/../Plugins/YourPlugin/Setup.sh
    ${workspaceFolder:4_27}/../Plugins/YourPlugin/Setup.sh -Gn

-   # Sync back to internal
+   # Sync back to internal, to make sure everything is up-to-date
    ${workspaceFolder:Internal}/../Plugins/YourPlugin/Setup.sh

-It is recommended to use the ``Release`` repo as the base patch source, all other repositories modifies the patches incrementally.
+It is recommended to use the ``Release`` repo as the base patch source, incrementally update the patches from other stock versions, and never **commit** patches from internal repo (temporary updates like above are fine).